This post may contain affiliate or sponsored links. Please read our disclosure policy.

 Can You Freeze Ham?

-Uncooked or fully cooked ham can be frozen.
+Uncooked or fully-cooked ham can be frozen.
 Be sure the ham is fully cooled, then wrap tightly with multiple layers of plastic wrap and/or foil or place slices in a freezer bag.
 Squeeze out any excess air.
-Freeze for 3 months for optimal taste and texture or up to 6-9 months in a deep freezer.
+Freeze for up to 3 months for optimal taste and texture or up to 6-9 months in a deep freezer.

 Cook your ham until it reaches 135°F internally.
 Then, let it rest for 10 minutes so it rises another 5 degrees.
 For a 7-10 pound bone-in, spiral-sliced ham, slow cook on low for 2 1/2 – 3 1/2 hours.